tayloraswift/swift-png/examples/README.md

 The `bgra8(palette:fill:)` format is one of two iphone-optimized color formats.
 It is analogous to the `rgba8(palette:fill:)` format.
 Another possibility is `bgr8(palette:fill:key:)`, which lacks an alpha channel, and is analogous to `rgb8(palette:fill:key:)`.

-We can unpack iphone-optimized images to any color target. iPhone-optimized images use **premultiplied alpha**, which means the color samples (the blue, green, and red samples in a BGRA image) are scaled by the alpha sample.
+We can unpack iphone-optimized images to any color target. iPhone-optimized images use **premultiplied alpha**, which means the color samples (the blue, green, and red channels in a BGRA image) are scaled by the alpha sample.
 Occasionally, this facilitates compression by zeroing-out all color channels in fully-transparent pixels.
 We can convert the pixels back to **straight alpha**, the normal PNG color space, by using the `straightened` property on the built-in `PNG.RGBA<T>` and `PNG.VA<T>`. color targets.

 ```swift
 let rgba:[PNG.RGBA<UInt8>] = image.unpack(as: PNG.RGBA<UInt8>.self).map(\.straightened)